 Form a ball of dough.
 Set aside for 10 minutes in the mixing bowl at room temperature.

 After 10 minutes, knead the dough again for 30 seconds.
-If too wet, add a little more husk and repeat the waiting process until the dough is soft, and easy to shape into a ball.
-Split the dough in 4 pieces.
+If too wet, add a little more husk and repeat the waiting process until the dough is soft and easy to shape into a ball.
+Split the dough into 4 pieces.
 Shape 4 balls.
-This recipe makes 4 large naan breads, you can also shape 6 small naan breads by dividing the dough into 6 balls if preferred.
+This recipe makes 4 large naan bread, you can also shape 6 small naan bread by dividing the dough into 6 balls if preferred.

-Slide a large spatula under the bread to flip over and cook for 1 minute on that side or until brown/black spots forms.
+Slide a large spatula under the bread to flip over and cook for 1 minute on that side or until brown/black spots form.
 These naan bread are large and heavy so a large spatula is a must to flip them over without breaking them.
-Shape smaller naan breads if you don't have a large spatula.
+Shape smaller naan bread if you don't have a large spatula.

 Serve immediately, spread 1/2 teaspoon of olive oil or melted butter on top of each bread, crushed garlic and chopped coriander if desired.